 A Quick Stopover in Linz, Austria

-We did a quick stopover in Linz, Austria, to see my friend, Thomas, whom I met in Toronto!
+We did a quick stopover in Linz, Austria, to see a friend whom I met in Toronto!
 Small world, right?

 If you do stop in Linz, highly recommend this ice cream shop: Eis Greissler.
 They have very eclectic flavors!
 I got asparagus, goat cheese, and hazelnut!